KubeRocketCI/docs/docs/operator-guide/advanced-installation/capsule.md

       ...
     ```

     `system:masters` Group that manages the KubeRocketCI tenant.
-Must be declared in the above configuration of the `capsuleUserGroups`.
+Must be declared as a `Group` entry in the above `users` configuration.

     The following example includes additional specifications that can be used to manage the KubeRocketCI tenant: